GNOME/pango/docs/pango_markup.md

 show
 : Specifies what special characters to show visibly.
 The value can be 'none' or a combination of 'spaces', 'line-breaks' and 'ignorables', combined with '|'.
-  Support for showing special characters was added in Pango 1.44.

 insert_hyphens
 : 'true' or 'false' to indicate whether hyphens should be inserted when breaking